mikeshulman/narya/README.md

-# Narya
+# Narya: A proof assistant for higher-dimensional type theory

-Narya is eventually intended to be a proof assistant implementing Multi-Modal, Multi-Parametric, Higher Observational Type Theory.
-However, a formal type theory combining all those adjectives has not yet been specified.
-At the moment, Narya implements a normalization-by-evaluation algorithm and typechecker for an observational-style theory with binary Id/Bridge types, with Gel types for internal parametricity as an option.
-The alternative option of transport and univalence is not yet implemented, nor are any other modalities included.
+Narya is eventually intended to be a proof assistant implementing Multi-Modal, Multi-Directional, Higher Parametric/Displayed/Observational Type Theory, but a formal type theory combining all those adjectives has not yet been specified.
+At the moment, Narya implements a normalization-by-evaluation algorithm and typechecker for an observational-style theory with binary Id/Bridge types satisfying internal parametricity.
+There is a parser with user-definable mixfix notations, and user-definable record types, inductive datatypes and type families, and coinductive codatatypes, with functions definable by pattern- and copattern-matching.

 Narya is very much a work in progress.
 Expect breaking changes, including even in fundamental aspects of the syntax.
 But on the other side of the coin, feedback on anything and everything is welcome.

+## Top level interface

-## Compilation
+### Compilation

 Narya requires OCaml version 5.1.0 (or later) and various libraries.